Where you find joy in what you do is where you will have the most amount of impact.

 They’ve written a brilliant book and their single purpose is they want to make work more fun.
 They’ve seen a correlation between joy and this idea of stripping away unnecessary complexity.

-Joost Minnaar and Pim de Morree, the authors of Corporate Rebels, quit their corporate jobs and set out to visit the world’s most inspiring organizations.
+Joost Minnaar and Pim de Morree, the authors of Corporate Rebels, set out to visit the world’s most inspiring organizations.
 They found that today’s workplaces are badly broken “with 85% of employees disengaged, 23% feeling burned out, and 37% believing that their job makes no useful contribution to society.”
-In other words, “work as we know it today is simply not working.”
+In other words, work as we know it today is simply not working.

 But after visiting and evaluating 100+ of the world’s most innovative organizations, they discovered how to make work rewarding, while boosting performance and success.